dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 ### `SO_MARK` (since Linux 2.6.25)

 Set the mark for each packet sent through this socket (similar to the netfilter MARK target but  socket-based).
 Changing  the mark  can  be  used  for  mark-based  routing  without  netfilter  or  for  packet filtering.
-Setting this option requires the CAP_NET_ADMIN capability.
+Setting this option requires the `CAP_NET_ADMIN` capability.

+> NOTE:
+>
+> "Changing  the mark  can  be  used:
+>
+> 1、for  mark-based  routing  without  netfilter  or
+>
+> 2、for  packet filtering."
+>
+> `SO_MARK` 在 `Mark-socket` 章节中进行了专门介绍

 ### `SO_OOBINLINE`

+> NOTE:
+>
+> 这个名称取得非常直观: OOB + inline

 If this option is enabled, **out-of-band data** is directly placed into the receive data stream.
 Otherwise  out-of-band  data  is passed only when the `MSG_OOB` flag is set during receiving.